junj1ehx/CS-lol/README.md

 # Citation

-if you use the developed tools and dataset, please kindly cite our paper:
+if you use the developed tools or dataset from this work, please kindly cite our paper:

 ```
 bibtex code